the94zyskowski/Purrfect-Clips-v0.1/README.md

 - Plan and develop class cherarchy for objects.
 - Choose right virtual resolution and choerent pixelart style.
 - Add an NPC - kitty.
+- Attach resources like png files to the project.
 - Many more...